salvolannister/TileLevel/README.md

 - reset game after about 5 seconds ARgsTileGameMode::ResetGame()
 - implement all the method from ARgsTileGameMode
 - The game should be reset immediately if the player falls off the platform
-- Use C++ hineritance to handle ATiles
+- Use C++ inheritance to handle ATiles
 - Add tile that turns Red
 - Add tile that turns Green
 - Add tile that turns gray